URLocalVegan/URLocalVegan/README.md

 ### Hi there 👋

 - 🔭 The author is a graduate student at Boston University, pursuing a Master’s degree in Applied Business Analytics.
-They also have a B.S. in Corporate Communications from Valley City State University
+They also have a B.S. in Corporate Communications and minor in Psychology from Valley City State University.
 - 🌱 They are passionate about data science projects focused on environmental sustainablity and civic engagement.
 - 🔢 Data Analysis Skills
         - data wrangling
         - data visualization
-        - APIs
         - R
         - Python
-        - ML/AI Statistical Analysis
+        - Statistical Analysis
 - 🗣️ Soft Skills
         - Team Collaborator
         - Effective Communicator